Self Improvement

 Master of Change by Brad Stulberg

 Date read: 1/22/24.
-Recommendation: 8/10.
+Recommendation: 9/10.

-The modern self-help equivalent of Nassim Nicholas Taleb’s Antifragile.
+The modern self-help twist on Nassim Nicholas Taleb’s Antifragile.
 Stulberg explores “rugged flexibility,” arming readers with the mindset they need to navigate a rapidly changing world and thrive in, rather than resist, life’s instability.
 The result is a similar concept to antifragility but packaged in a way that’s more accessible than Taleb’s framing.
 Stulberg offers readers a system for embracing change and leans on stories from artists, athletes, and scientists to bring his ideas to life.

 Check out my notes below or Amazon for details and reviews.